 To many of us, creativity is a fuzzy and scary concept.
-Tell a group of people about to begin a task that they need to rev up their innovation engines and get creative, and you’ll feel the air in the room turn so thick you could cut it with a knife.
+Tell a group of people about to begin a task that they need to rev up their creativity engines , and you’ll feel the air in the room turn so thick you could cut it with a knife.

 Feelings of puzzlement and uncomfortability and a whole lot of self-doubt is what we encounter when we are expected to do something without instructions, to follow our gut and strike off from the beaten path.
-But the fact of the matter is that ambiguity is an essential part of the creative process and without it, creative endeavors would not exist.
+But what many of us don’t know is that ambiguity is an essential part of the creative process and without it, creative endeavors cannot happen.

 But It’s not a superpower, it’s a skill!

 Creativity is no enigma.
-It is not some kind of superpower with which only few of us have been blessed while the rest were meant to wither in monotony.
+It is not some kind of superpower with which only few of us have been blessed while the rest were meant to wither in mediocrity.
 Creativity is a humanly possible skill,and every human is capable of it.
-You yourself must have engaged in it at least quite a few times along the course of your life, but, it takes a person aware of their own creative capacity to be able to acknowledge their creative endeavors.
+You yourself must have engaged in it at least a few times along the course of your life.
+But, it takes a person aware of their own creative capacity to know they have engaged in creativity.
 Otherwise, it passes unnoticed and unannounced.

 Creativity is a 5 stage process: